 - m) Social Security Numbers.
 As verification, applicants must submit an original SSN card issued by the SSA; or, an original SSA-issued document which contains the name and SSN of the individual; or, an original document from a federal, state or local government agency that contains the individual's name & SSN along with other identifying information such as address, date of birth, etc. - n) Family Consent to Release of Information.
 Each family member must consent to sign form HUD-9886, "Authorization for the Release of Information Privacy Act Notice," and other consent forms as needed to collect information relevant to eligibility.
-Failure to do so will result in denial of admission. - o) Full-Time Student Status: A family member claiming to be a full-time student, for the purpose of receiving any income exclusions or deductions, must provide a certified transcript showing at least 12 credits taken per semester from an accredited educational institution.
-The income disallowance will not be applied if the required documents are not provided. - p) Admission Preference.
+Failure to do so will result in denial of admission. - o) Admission Preference.
 Applicants claiming to have a preference must submit verification substantiating the claimed preference that is acceptable to the Authority.
 If the applicant is unable to provide suitable documentation supporting the claimed preference, their application will be returned to the waiting list.